apache/horaedb/docs/user-guide/src/sql/ddl/create_table.md

 ## IF NOT EXIST

-Add `IF NOT EXIST` to tell CeresDB to ignore errors if the table name is already exists.
+Add `IF NOT EXIST` to tell CeresDB to ignore errors if the table name already exists.

 ## Define Column